Recommended kids apps for the iPad, approved by my kids

 As any good book app out there, there should always be a sequel right?
 So here it is for the Bartleby’s Book of Buttons series.
 With volume 2, what’s even more interesting is it’s use of a second screen via AirPlay in how it presents the story and how you would interact with the book.
 But of course, you would need to have an AppleTV or use an App like Reflection to make your Mac or PC into an AirPlay receiver.
 What happens then is that the story would present itself on your TV (or Mac/PC) and your iPad would basically look like Bartleby’s Book of Buttons!
 Ingenious indeed.

 The only complain I have?
 It ends in a cliffhanger!
 For a kids app?
 Seriously?
 But despite my disappointment on that note, it’s still a really fun book app to get for your kids.
 Just like the first volume, it’s highly interactive and a really fun read too.

 Goodnight Moon is a classic storybook that’s really charming.
 I can see now why this 65-year old children bedtime book is such a great hit.
 Both my kids loved reading the physical book that I recently borrowed from the library.
 So it was a great delight to me when I found this also available as an interactive book app on the App Store!

 For the base price, you get the full bedtime story book.
 And with an additional $2.99 in-app purchase, you can also purchase the ABC and 123 book based on the story.
 These two additional books provides more activities which helps your child learn the ABCs and count 123s in the charming setting of the story.

 There are also 2 sticker packs costing $1.99 and $0.99 which in my opinion is optional.

 If you find any other apps that your kids love, do drop me a comment below and share them with me!
-Me and my kids will also check it out ourselves and I’ll update them here on this page if we too find it enjoyable.
+My kids and I will also check it out ourselves and I’ll update them here on this page if we too find it enjoyable.